 He is on the ADR Panels of Sonoma, Marin and Solano counties.
 He serves as a neutral arbitrator in the Kaiser Permanente Program and as a hearing officer in disability retirement matters through the Mendocino County Employees Retirement Association and the City of Vacaville Mobile Home Rent Program.

-He has successfully mediated over 3,000 civil litigation matters, including simple and complex personal injury cases, construction accidents, business litigation, construction defect, employment, sexual harassment, real estate, trust and estate cases and medical and legal malpractice claims.
+He has successfully mediated over 4,000 civil litigation matters, including simple and complex personal injury cases, construction accidents, business litigation, construction defect, homeowner association matters, employment, discrimination, sexual harassment and wage an hour, real estate, trust and estate cases and medical and legal malpractice claims.

-He has served as a discovery referee and Special Master in various litigation involving personal injury, partnership dissolution, construction defect and employment matters.
+He has served as a discovery referee and Special Master in various litigation involving personal injury, partnership dissolution, construction defect, disputes between governmental entities and employment matters.